Industry hit back at Rishi Sunak's defence of government's approach to music, Brexit, clubs and venues

 He went on: “Political leaders have made claims about ‘working flat-out’ to deliver long-term solutions for touring, which is why we have called for an interim Transitional Support Package (TSP).
 However, with today’s comments from Rishi Sunak, it is clear that this Government neither understand nor value our industry, one in which really we are, to coin a favourite phrase of the PM himself, ‘world-beating’.

-Martin added: “Pointing to Australia which is 10,000 miles away and less then half the size of Spain and wilfully conflating the purpose of the Culture Recovery Fund, which was implemented to support the industry during the pandemic, not to support EU touring, just adds insult to injury.
+Martin added: “Pointing to Australia which is 10,000 miles away and less than half the size of Spain and wilfully conflating the purpose of the Culture Recovery Fund, which was implemented to support the industry during the pandemic, not to support EU touring, just adds insult to injury.

 “Today’s comments from the Chancellor will be met with disbelief in our industry.
 If the Government is genuine in its claims about supporting British music, it must deliver the TSP and find renewed energy at the most senior political level to tackle this issue before it is too late.”